Niyanthri14/AI-Pharma/README.md

-_**AI-Pharma**_
+_**CuraAI**_
 ----------------------
-Project Overview: AI-Pharma is an AI-powered platform designed to analyze prescriptions and recommend medicines.
+Project Overview: CuraAI is an AI-powered platform designed to analyze prescriptions and recommend medicines.
 It leverages Google Vision API and machine learning to extract and interpret handwritten prescriptions, improving accuracy and reducing prescription errors.

 **Features**